-Our observations of those with whom we have worked suggests that, while biological factors may not have a direct causal role in the creation of same-sex attraction, they may contribute to its development by impacting other predisposing factors, particularly gender incongruity and same-sex disaffiliation.
-Following are some biological factors that may impact the development of same-sex attraction.
+Our observations of those with whom we have worked suggests that, while biological factors may not have a direct causal role in the development of same-sex attraction, they certainly contribute to the kinds of stressful life experiences we’ve discussed above, particularly gender incongruity and same-sex disaffiliation.
+Following are some key biological factors that often contribute to stress among those with same-sex attraction.

 Genetic and physical traits and conditions that cause boys to feel different or to be singled out from their peers can interfere in their relationships with other boys, and can also cause the boy to feel incongruent with what he believes a boy is supposed to be.
 These conditions would typically cause boys to be singled out in negative ways—but sometimes also in positive ways.
 Examples of such conditions include:

 - Being over- or under-weight

 - Concerns about penis size or being uncircumcised